matematiflo/LeanPackage/README.md

 # Lean Template repository

 This sets up a basic Lean package without a Mathlib dependency.
-If you want to add Mathlib as a dependency afterwards, see [Adding Mathlib](#adding-mathlib).
+If you want to add Mathlib as a dependency afterwards, see [Adding a Mathlib dependency](#adding-a-mathlib-dependency).

 ## Quickstart